Photoionization loss in simultaneous magneto-optical trapping of Rb and Sr: Measurement of the photoionization rate

-The decay constant $R$ is evaluated by fitting Eq.
-(4) to the decay curve as in Fig.~\ref{fig:decay of Rb}.
+The decay constant $R'$ is evaluated by fitting Eq.
+(4) to the decay curve.
+Then, we obtained $R$ by subtracting $1/\tau'$ from $R'$.
 According to Eq.
 (1), $R$ is a function of the intensity $I$, and to estimate the photoionization cross section, we measured $R$ by changing $I$ as shown in Fig.~\ref{fig:ionized Rb2}.
 As expected, $R$ is proportional to $I$.
 By fitting Eq.
-(1) to the experimental data and using $f = 0.14$, the photoionization cross section of Rb in the $5P_{3/2}$ state is given as $(1.4 \pm 0.1) \times 10^{-17}$ cm$^2$.
-The value of $f$ is calculated from the detuning of the Rb MOT beam ($-$20 MHz) and the intensity $I_{Rb}$ = 12 $I_{Rb,s}$, where $I_{Rb}$ is the intensity of the Rb MOT beam, and $I_{Rb, s}$ = 1.6 mW/cm$^2$ is the saturation intensity of the cooling transition for Rb.
+(1) to the experimental data and using $f = 0.19$, the photoionization cross section of Rb in the $5P_{3/2}$ state is given as $(1.4 \pm 0.1) \times 10^{-17}$ cm$^2$.
+The value of $f$ is calculated from the detuning of the Rb MOT beam ($-$16 MHz) and the intensity $I_{Rb}$ = 12 $I_{Rb,s}$, where $I_{Rb}$ is the intensity of the Rb MOT beam, and $I_{Rb, s}$ = 1.6 mW/cm$^2$ is the saturation intensity of the cooling transition for Rb.
 The uncertainty in the cross section comes mainly from the uncertainty in the determination of the population $f$ in the $5P_{3/2}$ state.

 The photoionization cross section is determined by the matrix element of the transition dipole moment between the initial atomic state and the continuum state above the ionization threshold, and thus it depends on the excess energy $\epsilon$ in Fig. 1 (b) (see Ref. \cite{Stewart}).
 The photoionization cross section of the Rb atom in the $5P_{3/2}$ state has been investigated by several other groups for different wavelengths.
 Aymar {\it et al.}~\cite{phototheory} calculated the cross section theoretically and found cross sections of 1.19, 1.22, and 1.30 $\times 10^{-17}$ cm$^2$ at 440 nm, and 1.25, 1.30, and 1.40 $\times 10^{-17}$ cm$^2$ at the 479-nm threshold.
 Dinneen {\it et al.}~\cite{photo} measured the cross section to be $1.25(11)$ and $1.36(12) \times 10^{-17}$ cm$^2$ at 407 and 413 nm using MOT of Rb.
 A value of $1.48(22) \times 10^{-17}$ cm$^2$ at 476.5 nm was measured by Gabbanini {\it et al.}~\cite{photo2}, and a cross section of $0.54(12)$ and $1.34(16) \times 10^{-17}$ cm$^2$ at 296 nm using a pulse laser and at 421 nm using a continuous-wave laser were found by Ciampini {\it et al.}~\cite{photoBEC}.
 Work by Nadeem {\it et al.}~\cite{photo2011} determined cross sections of 1.25, 1.26, 1.36, 1.5, and 1.88 $\times 10^{-17}$ cm$^2$ at 425, 440, 460, 476.5, and 479 nm using a pulsed laser and a Rb heat pipe with an Ar buffer gas.
 The overall uncertainty in the cross section by Nadeem {\it et al.} is 16 \%, and a cross section at 460 nm of 1.36(21) $\times 10^{-17}$ cm$^2$ was given in Ref. \cite{photo2011}.
 Our value of $1.4(1) \times 10^{-17}$ cm$^2$ at 460.862 nm is in good agreement with this value.